aisingapore/TagUI/README.md

 <details>
   <summary>
-    Click here to show details for this section
+    Click to show powerful and user-friendly features of TagUI that come right out of the box
   </summary>

   For example, TagUI will instantly convert the automation flow above into 100+ lines of JavaScript code and automatically perform the steps to download a report.
 Conditions can also be written in natural language for making decisions or checking webpage.
 No further backend coding or step definition is required.
 This makes it easy for rapid prototyping, deployment and maintenance of UI automation, whether you are a developer or not.
 The language engine supports over 20 languages and can be modified or extended easily by users to improve accuracy or add more languages.